bblanimation/render-farm-client/README.md

       * blender

 ## Server-side improvements to be made:
-* Give user some sort of status for the render (e.g. 5% done)
 * Optimize default render settings
 * Re-render failed frames automatically
 * Detect when SSH keys have not been set up